dandevri/cod.es/LOG.md

 **Progress**: Completed 28 items of the freeCodeCamp Basic JavaScript and Functional Programming challenges.

-**Notes:** Finished the Basic Javascript and Functional challenes as stated yesterday.
+**Notes:** Finished the Basic Javascript and Functional challenges as stated yesterday.
 Might go through the Functional ones again tomorrow to make sure I got those down.
 I split up my session today, 30 in the morning and 30 in the evening, feels like a nice balance so it's not that heavy to do all at once in the evening.

 * `For, While (loops) statements`
 * `Basic Regular Expressions`